 Immunotherapy is most often given in addition to other cancer treatments such as chemotherapy.
 Treatments are generally injected into a vein through an IV, but there are also pills and shots that can be given at home.

 The side effects depend upon the type of treatment performed.
-It is common for patients treated with immunotherapy to get flu-like symptoms.
+It is common for patients treated to get flu-like symptoms.
 Side effects generally go away at the end of treatment.

 Common side effects: